Multi-scale clustering and source separation of InSight mission seismic data: Pyramidal scattering spectra

 \subsection{Wavelet scattering networks}

-A scattering network~\cite{bruna2013invariant} is a cascade of wavelet operators $\B{W}$ followed by nonlinear activation function (akin to a typical convolutional neural network).
-A wavelet transform $\B{W}$ is a convolutional operator with predefined wavelet filters that extracts variations at separate scales.
-These filters include a low-pass filter $\varphi_J(t)$ and $J$ complex-valued band-pass filters $\psi_j(t)=2^{-j}\psi(2^{-j}t),\ 1\leq j\leq J$, which are obtained by the dilation of a mother wavelet $\psi(t)$ and have zero-mean and a fast decay away from $t=0$.
-The wavelet coefficient $\B{W}\B{x}=x\star\psi_j(t)$ extracts variations of the input signal $\B{x}(t)$ around time $t$ at scale $2^j$.
-In order to capture non-linear variations such as envelope modulation, we use a modulus activation function $|\cdot|$ and cascade a second wavelet operator.
-The output of a two-layer scattering network $S$ is $S(\B{x}) := \big( \B{W}\B{x} \,,\, \B{W}|\B{W}\B{x}| \big)^{\top}$, and it extracts variations of signal $\B{x}$ and its multi-scale envelopes $|\B{W}\B{x}|$ at different times and different scales.
-Even though these networks have many successful applications e.g. intermittency analysis~\cite{bruna2015intermittent}, clustering~\cite{Seydoux2020}, event detection and segmentation~\cite{rodriguez2021recurrent} (with learnable wavelets), these are not sufficient to build accurate description of a multiscale process as they do not capture crucial dependencies across different scales~\cite{morel2022scale}.
+A scattering network \cite{BrunaEtAl_2013} is a cascade of wavelet operators $\B{W}$ followed by nonlinear activation functions (akin to a typical convolutional neural network).
+A wavelet transform operator $\B{W}$ is a convolutional operator with predefined wavelet filters that extracts variations at separate scales.
+These filters include a low-pass filter $\varphi_J(t)$ and $J$ complex-valued band-pass filters $\psi_j(t)=2^{-j}\psi(2^{-j}t),\ 1\leq j\leq J$, which are obtained by the dilation of a mother wavelet $\psi(t)$ that have zero mean and a fast decay away from $t=0$.
+The wavelet coefficient $\B{W}\B{x}(t,j)=x\star\psi_j(t)$ extracts variations of the input signal $\B{x}(t)$ around time $t$ at scale $2^j$.
+In order to characterize time-evolution of the wavelet coefficients e.g., envelope modulation, we apply a modulus $|\cdot|$ and cascade a second wavelet operator.
+The output of a two-layer scattering network $S$ is $S(\B{x}) := \big( \B{W}\B{x} \,,\, \B{W}|\B{W}\B{x}| \big)^{\top}$, it extracts variations of signal $\B{x}$ and its multi-scale envelopes $|\B{W}\B{x}|$ at different times and different scales.
+Even though these networks have been successfully employed in tasks such as intermittency analysis \cite{BrunaEtAl_2015}, clustering \cite{SeydouxEtAl_2020}, event detection and segmentation \cite{Rodr_iguezEtAl_2021} (with learnable wavelets), they are not sufficient to build an accurate description of a multi-scale process, as they fail to capture crucial dependencies across different scales \cite{MorelEtAl_2022}.